sarahmurraydev/kotlin-docs/src/main/kotlin/selfnotes/QuestionsToKnow.md

 ## Android
 * What's view binding?
 Why should you use it?
 * What package name is data usually stored in?
+  ### RecyclerViews
+* What are the 3 parts of a recycler view
+* What steps do you need to take to implement a recyclerview
+* What is a layout inflater
+* Why and When should you set a fixed size to your recyclerview?
+* What type of width and height should you set for your recyclerview?

 ## XML
 * What are prefixes on XML attributes such as `xmlns` or `app`?